2023 Best Value Health/Medical Admin Services Associate Degree Schools in the Southwest Region

 Top 10 Best Health & Medical Administrative Services Associate Degree Schools

-Our analysis found Central Arizona College to be the best value school for health and medical administrative services students who want to pursue a associate degree in the Southwest Region .
-Located in the rural area of Coolidge, Pinal County Community College is a public college with a small student population.
+Our analysis found Central Arizona College to be the best value school for health & medical administrative services students who want to pursue a associate degree in the Southwest Region .
+Located in the rural area of Coolidge, Pinal County Community College is a public school with a small student population.

-Full Health & Medical Administrative Services at Central Arizona College Report
+Read full report on Health & Medical Administrative Services at Central Arizona College

 Read full report on Health & Medical Administrative Services at Panola College

 Tyler Junior College undergraduate students pay an average of $4,440 in tuition and fees each year.
-After completing their Associate Degree, health and medical administrative services graduates from Tyler Junior College carry an average student debtload of $21,544.
+On average, health & medical administrative services graduates from Tyler Junior College take out $20,268 in student loans while working on their Associate Degree.

-The average tuition and fees for an out-of-state undergraduate student at MCC are $5,910 a year.
+Out-of-state tuition fees for undergraduate students at MCC are $5,910 per year.

 Full Health & Medical Administrative Services at McLennan Community College Report

-Read full report on Health & Medical Administrative Services at San Juan College
+Read full report on Health & Medical Administrative Services at Lee College

-Lee College landed the #9 spot in the 2023 rankings for the best value associate degree health and medical administrative services programs.
-Located in the city of Baytown, Lee College is a public school with a moderately-sized student population.
+Midland College landed the #10 spot in the 2023 rankings for the best value associate degree health & medical administrative services programs.
+Located in the medium-sized city of Midland, Midland College is a public college with a moderately-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Midland College are $5,880 a year.